MicrosoftDocs/SupportArticles-docs/support/windows-server/support-tools/support-tools-xperf-wpa-wpr.md

 To start a recording, follow these steps:

-1. Select the Search box and enter *Windows Performance Recorder*.
-In the search results, select **Windows Performance Recorder**.
+1. Select Start, enter *Windows Performance Recorder*, and then select **Windows Performance Recorder** in the search results.
 1. Do one of the following:

    - To record while using the default (**First-level triage**) profile, select **Start**.